Kendra Appleton

-Kendra Appleton (born 1995) is an Australian actress known for her roles in the television series In Your Dreams and the film Terminus.
+Kendra Appleton (born 1995 in Shoalhaven, New South Wales, Australia) is an Australian actress known for her roles as Sophie Landman in the television series In Your Dreams and as Annabelle Chamberlain in the film Terminus.

 Early life

-The daughter of Graham and Debra Appleton, Appleton grew up on a farm at Conjola in Shoalhaven, on the south coast of New South Wales.
-As a teenager, Appleton attended St John the Evangelist Catholic High School in Nowra until June 2012 before landing the role of Sophie in In Your Dreams.
-While filming this series in Germany, Appleton studied for her higher school certificate by distance education and sat for her examinations within 48 hours of returning to Australia, achieving 72.45 for her Australian Tertiary Admission Rank.
+The daughter of Graham and Debra Appleton, Kendra grew up on a farm at Conjola in Shoalhaven, on the south coast of New South Wales.
+As a teenager, Kendra attended St. John the Evangelist Catholic High School in Nowra until June 2012 before landing the role of Sophie Landman in In Your Dreams.
+While filming In Your Dreams in Germany, Appleton studied for her higher school certificate by distance education and sat for her examinations within 48 hours of returning to Australia, achieving a 72.45 for her Australian Tertiary Admission Rank (talk about multitasking!).

 Personal life

-Appleton holds a firearm licence and has won junior competitions in target shooting.
+Kendra holds a firearm licence and has won junior competitions in target shooting.

-Appleton is currently studying a Bachelor of Arts, majoring in Creative Writing & English Literature.
+She is also currently studying in Bachelor of Arts, majoring in Creative Writing and English Literature.

 Career

-Appleton got her first taste of acting on screen when she was 14, in the 2009 US fan film Horrible Turn.
-Appleton had a number of small roles in various television series before landing a major role at 17 in the teen drama In Your Dreams, screened on the Seven Network (Australia) in 2013.
-At 20, Appleton made her major film debut in the 2015 science-fiction film Terminus.
-Appleton was to portray the character Clare in the science-fiction film Blue World Order scheduled for release in 2016.

-Appleton is represented by Kermond Management.
+In 2009, Kendra got her first taste of acting on screen when she portrayed Maria Singer in the U.S. fan film Horrible Turn.
+She had a number of small roles in various television series before landing a major role as Sophie in the teen drama In Your Dreams, screened on the Seven Network (Australia).
+In 2015, Kendra made her major film debut as Annabelle Chamberlain in the science-fiction film Terminus.
+Kendra was to portray the character Clare in the science-fiction film Blue World Order, scheduled for release in 2016.
+Kendra is represented by Kermond Management.